- Visitation will be based on each patient’s unique needs and physical status.

 Cell phones may be used in the hospital but can be a distraction to the delivery of good care.
 For this reason cell phone use is discouraged especially in critical care areas including the Emergency Care Center, or Intensive Care.
 When using your cell phone, please be respectful of others and the need for privacy.
 Also, do not take pictures of patients, visitors or others without their permission.
 The hospital is not responsible for cell phones that are lost or misplaced.

 Be a part of our team effort to prevent infections.
 Wash your hands frequently or use the waterless hand sanitizer available in all patient care areas.

-The doors are secured at Watkins Manor from 7 pm to 6:30 am.
+The doors are secured at Senior Living at Watkins from 7 p.m. to 6:30 a.m.
 If arriving after 7:00, visitors must request access to building via phone provided in lobby entrance.
 Residents may have visitors any time.
 If arriving for a visit after 7 p.m., please ring the bell and the door will be opened for you.

 Lake Winona Manor

 Memory Care Residences: Adith Miller Manor and Roger Metz Manor